-There are several tritium-handling publications, including International Atomic Energy Agency (IAEA) Technical Report Series, Number 324, Safe Handling of Tritium, published in 1991; and U.S. Department of Energy (DOE) publications.
+There are several tritium-handling publications, including International Atomic Energy Agency (IAEA) Technical Report Series, Number 324, Safe Handling of Tritium, published in 1991, in addition to the French Nuclear Safety Authority (ASN) and U.S. Department of Energy (DOE) publications.
+Furthermore there are internal documents associated with ITER.
 Most of the tritium publications are written from a radiological protection perspective.
-This Handbook provides more extensive guidance and advice on the full range of tritium operations.
+This Standard provides more extensive guidance and advice on the full range of tritium operations, shipping, and storage.